paveloom/paveloom.dev/content/pensieve/how-to-transcode-a-video-for-lbry-before-uploading.md

 The meanings of the passed parameters:

-- `-c:s copy` and `ffmpeg -c:d copy` tell FFmpeg to copy subtitles and data, respectively;
+- `-c:s copy` and `-c:d copy` tell FFmpeg to copy subtitles and data, respectively;
 - `-c:v libx264 -crf 24 -preset faster -pix_fmt yuv420p` tells FFmpeg to
   transcode the video using the `H.264` codec with constant rate factor equal to 24, with